Reds vs. Red Sox Player Props Betting Odds

 India Stats

-- India has 59 hits with 15 doubles, five home runs, 25 walks and 24 RBI.
-He's also stolen eight bases.
+- India has 59 hits with 15 doubles, five home runs and 26 walks.
+He has driven in 24 runs with eight stolen bases.

 India Recent Games